hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 #### Fault Tolerance

-The sink is not fault tolerant and does not save any state.
+The sink is not fault-tolerant and does not save any state.
 In case of a restart, some messages can be duplicated.

 #### Error handling

 The sink uses async client to publish the messages.
 Any error/exception encountered while publishing the messages will not fail the job.